odino/odino.github.com/source/_posts/2017-06-11-http-cache-101-scaling-the-web.markdown

 as possible"}: if we can re-use an existing response, why sending a request to the origin server?
-The request needs to cross the network (slow, and TCP is a "heavy" protocol), hit the origin server (which could do better without the additional load) and come back to the client. *No bueno*: if we can avoid all of that we, first of all, take a huge burden off our servers and, second, make the web faster, as clients don't need to travel through the network to get the information they need.
+The request needs to cross the network (slow, and TCP is a "heavy" protocol), hit the origin server (which could do better without the additional load) and come back to the client. *No bueno:* if we can avoid all of that we, first of all, take a huge burden off our servers and, second, make the web faster, as clients don't need to travel through the network to get the information they need.